Broadly, my research areas include personality, motivation, and personality development.

 My primary research area explores how personality and motives are integrated concepts.
-In an application of Whole Trait Theory (Fleeson, 2012; Fleeson & Jayawickreme, 2015), my work tested whether specific, momentary goals related to (and caused) changes in personality states (i.e., on'e personality in a given moment).
+In an application of Whole Trait Theory (Fleeson, 2012; Fleeson & Jayawickreme, 2015), my work tested whether specific, momentary goals related to (and caused) changes in personality states (i.e., one’s personality in a given moment).
 For example, when a person is pursuing the goal of "trying to have fun," he or she becomes more extraverted to achieve this goal.
 People use personality states as a means, or tools, that help them achieve their goals.

 I also extended this work to other areas of motivation, including achievement goals.
 Using Elliot and McGregor's (2001) 2 x 2 achievement goal framework.
 I researched how these context-specific achievement goals have different relationships with the Big Five personality traits.
 I also tested how achievement goals are related to differences in perfectionism, both at the trait and state level.

 Adolescent Personality Development and Risk